shkmuhibworkdesk/Hand-Tracking/README.md

 Below are some screenshots of the physical working:
 <img width="832" height="650" alt="Screenshot 2026-01-06 111400" src="https://github.com/user-attachments/assets/1aa76341-ccb6-4a87-a362-28517bde3898" />
 <img width="818" height="657" alt="Screenshot 2026-01-06 111349" src="https://github.com/user-attachments/assets/c62c0992-0d29-4b29-9d89-f59c5a40f0b5" />

+This is just to show the use of the libraries in Python, I can add multiple differnt visions of this particular prototype.